Rick Wakeman: 2009–present: Revisiting classic albums and collaborative projects

+In June 2020, Wakeman returned to progressive rock with The Red Planet, an instrumental rock concept album inspired by Mars that featured a revived line-up of the English Rock Ensemble.
+He followed this in March 2023 with A Gallery of the Imagination, a stylistically diverse collection of tracks featuring vocal contributions from Sanderson.
+During this period, he staged a high-profile retrospective concert series at the London Palladium in February 2023, performing The Six Wives of Henry VIII, Journey to the Centre of the Earth, and King Arthur in their entirety alongside a selection of Yes material; the event was captured and compiled as a live box set the following year.

+Following a 2024 UK tour dedicated to his Journey and Yes catalogues, Wakeman embarked on what was billed as his final solo piano tours of North America and Europe.
+A centrepiece of these performances was "Yessonata", a 30-minute piano composition interpolating various themes and melodies from his tenure with Yes.
+A 20-minute studio version of the piece was later paired with a similar suite based on themes from King Arthur for a standalone album release.
+In 2024, Wakeman also performed at the annual Starmus Festival, debuting an original composition for piano and orchestra written as a tribute to primatologist and climate campaigner Jane Goodall.
+Following a period of recuperation from surgery, Wakeman completed a North American tour in March 2026 alongside his eldest son Oliver Wakeman on additional keyboards for the first time, billed as Wakeman and Son.
+A 17-date UK tour with the English Rock Ensemble, titled The Wizard of Prog – Ultimate Highlights Tour, is scheduled for early 2027.

 Instruments

 By the end of 1972, Wakeman's typical keyboard setup included piano, electric piano, Mellotron, Hammond organ, and Minimoog synthesizer, and he had played a pipe organ and harpsichord on record.
 He went on to use many later models of synthesizers including the Polymoog and the short-lived Birotron, which he helped fund in its development.
 Because of the advent of digital keyboards at that time, and expensive components used in the instruments' manufacture, the Birotron was never a commercial or technical success and only 35 were produced.
 In recent years, Wakeman has used various Korg models, a Yamaha Montage, and the Memotron, a digital version of the original Mellotron.

 An urban legend claims that Wakeman got so frustrated with one Mellotron that he poured petrol on it and set fire to it, which he said in 2010 was only "semi-true", and had become an exaggerated story over time.
 He clarified that some were so far beyond repair they were taken apart and burnt, but he kept the frames.
 A double Mellotron that he had made was stolen and reappeared in America.

 In addition to keyboards, Wakeman still owns the soprano saxophone that he used at the Royal College of Music, and can play some rhythm and bass guitar.